rintnetwork/front-end/src/content/glossary/index.md

 ### reward {#reward}

-An amount of ether included in each new block as a reward by the network to the [miner](#miner) who found the [proof-of-work](#pow) solution.
+An amount of rnter included in each new block as a reward by the network to the [miner](#miner) who found the [proof-of-work](#pow) solution.

 ### Recursive Length Prefix (RLP) {#rlp}

-An encoding standard designed by the Ethereum developers to encode and serialize objects (data structures) of arbitrary complexity and length.
+An encoding standard designed by the ethereum developers to encode and serialize objects (data structures) of arbitrary complexity and length.

 ### rollups {#rollups}

-A type of [layer 2](#layer-2) scaling solution that batches multiple transactions and submits them to [the Ethereum main chain](#mainnet) in a single transaction.
+A type of [layer 2](#layer-2) scaling solution that batches multiple transactions and submits them to [the ethereum main chain](#mainnet) in a single transaction.
 This allows for reductions in [gas](#gas) costs and increases in [transaction](#transaction) throughput.
-There are Optimistic and Zero-knowledge rollups which use different security methods to offer these scalability gains.
+There are Optimistic and Zero-knowledge rollups which use different security mrntods to offer these scalability gains.

 <DocLink to="/developers/docs/scaling/layer-2-rollups/" title="Rollups" />